-Model process error standardised to the estimated relative biomass (P_i) was variable with maximum values around 20% (Fig. 4) and a serial correlation of 0.24.
+Model process error standardised to the estimated relative biomass $(P_i)$ was variable with maximum values around 25% (Fig. 4) and a serial correlation of 0.33.
 This indicated that there are factors other than those included in the model that affects the dynamics of the stock.
-These effect are, however, relatively small with a low correlation and would have a minor effect on model predictions.
+These effect are, however, relatively small with a low correlation and are expected to have a minor incluence on the estimated variance of of model predictions.

 In the Bayesian framework fundamental absence of information in the data will yield posteriors as a copy of the input priors.
-For the data to carry information on all the parameters of any such model the biomass should vary widely both above and below B{MSY} (Hvingel and Kingsley 2006).
+For the data to carry information on all the parameters of any such model the biomass should vary widely both above and below $B{MSY}$ (Hvingel and Kingsley 2006).
 If the available data does not span these conditions, problems in fitting stock-production models by any method can be expected (Hilborn and Walters 1992).
 The available time series of indexed stock biomass does not span the range from 0 to K (Fig. 5).
 Even though the conditions for estimation of some parameters are not optimal it may still be possible to get good estimates of parameters relevant for management.
 Fortunately MSY is the easiest single parameter to estimate.
-If the range of biomass includes B{MSY} , good estimates of MSY can be obtained independently of other parameters.
+If the range of biomass includes $B{MSY}$ , good estimates of MSY can be obtained independently of other parameters.
 K is notoriously difficult to estimate from data alone.

 The model was able to produce a reasonable simulation of the observed data (Fig. 3).
-The probabilities of getting more extreme observations than the realised ones given in the data series on stock size were in the range of 0.02 to 0.98 - few observations was found to lie in the extreme tails of their posterior distributions (Table 4) i.e. the 1988 Survey1 data point and the 2007 point for Survey2.
+The probabilities of getting more extreme observations than the realised ones given in the data series on stock size were in the range of 0.02 to 0.98 - few observations was found to lie in the extreme tails of their posterior distributions (Table 3) i.e. the 1988 Survey1 data point and the 2007 point for Survey2.
 The CPUE series was generally better estimated than the survey series.
 Otherwise no major problems in capturing the variability of the data were detected.

-For the parameters K and P_0 the posterior distributions tended to approximate the input priors.
-The prior for the "initial" shrimp stock biomass (P_0) was slightly informative giving credit to "low-exploited stock conditions" at the start of the series in 1969.
-Making this prior low-informative by giving P_0 a uniform prior between 0 and 2 have previously been shown to have little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
+For the parameters K and $P_0$ the posterior distributions tended to approximate the input priors.
+The prior for the "initial" shrimp stock biomass ( $P_0$ ) was slightly informative giving credit to "low-exploited stock conditions" at the start of the series in 1969.
+Making this prior low-informative by giving $P_0$ a uniform prior between 0 and 2 have previously been shown to have little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
 After this period the series converge.